slugnet/roll20/README.md

 In the **"Description & Notes"** section you should see the processed **Markdown.**
 It should be large red text reading:

 <span style="font-size: 2em; font-weight: bolder; color: red;">This Heading should be red.</span>
-(if you tire of the "Getting Started" or "Example" handouts, delete this script or archive the handouts.)

 ### B. Switching to Alien RPG Styling
 If all has worked correctly in the previous steps, do the following.